For Parents

 Some parents become overprotective of their child with a bleeding disorder.
 Although all parents want to protect their children, an overprotective parent is too concerned or cautious.
 The parent passes on this worry to the child.

 Some overprotected children become helpless and always afraid.
 Since they never take risks, they don't learn to do things on their own.
 Other children react by becoming daredevils.
-They take needless and dangerous risks to prove they are normal.
+They take needless and dangerous risks to prove they are capable.

 To avoid overprotecting your child, you must first accept that it is impossible to prevent all bruising and bleeding.
 Your child needs room to grow.
 Help them choose physical activities that are right for their age.
 Teach the difference between taking reasonable risks and taking foolish chances.
-Sometimes there may be bruises and bleeds, but that does not necessarily mean you are going in the wrong direction
+Sometimes there may be bruises and bleeds, but that does not necessarily mean you are going in the wrong direction.

 Take the same safety steps with your child who has a bleeding disorder that you do with other children.
 Since being too cautious can make a child fearful, try to limit how often you tell them to be careful, not to run, not to do something, or to be sure to do something.